Non-original photos and images used on this site

 Photo from Wikipedia / Jim Henderson

-Atlanta's LENOX SQUARE, in the here and now.
-Over the years, the mall has grown from a modest 800,000 square feet into a whopping 1,545,000!
+In the here and now!
+Over the years, LENOX SQUARE has grown from a modest 800,000 square feet into a whopping 1,545,000!
 There are now over 240 tenants.
 Needless to say, today's complex has NO 5 & 10, supermarket or cafeteria.
 Nowadays, all that is "there" at Lenox Square is anything but middle-market.
-The present roster of toney tenants includes Louis Vuitton, Bloomingdale's, Williams-Sonoma, Cartier, Hermes and Restoration Hardware.
+The present roster of tony tenants includes Louis Vuitton, Bloomingdale's, Williams-Sonoma, Cartier, Hermes and Restoration Hardware.

 A collection of logos from the typical "Grade A" shopping mall of the recent past.
 As its classification would imply, this type of shopping hub is populated by exclusive boutiques and stores catering to the more affluent shopper.